- This event has passed.

 Oct.
 19 from 1-5 p.m.
 CT

 For over 20 years, the Executive Leadership Institute (ELI) has established an incredible reputation for providing a quality peer learning experience that positively impacts the development of social sector leaders.
 This pre-conference convening is the first of its kind!
-We invite past, present, and future ELI participants to join us to catch up with fellow alumni, network with those who are interested in learning more about ELI, and discuss its transformative impact on both the individual and the organization.
+We invite past, present, and future ELI participants to network with each other, engage in motivational storytelling about what’s shaped you as a leader, and discuss ELI’s transformative impact on both individuals and organizations.
 Registration is separate from the SPARK 2025 registration.

 Volunteer Appreciation Celebration